Origin-Byte/nft-protocol/README.md

 Once the collection object is created via the domain-specific collection module, you can use the domain-specific NFT module to mint the NFTs.
 All domain-specific NFT objects will be guaranteed to have the field collection_id if they are implemented with the generic module.
 This field acts as a pointer to the collection object and allows us to build a permissioning behaviour.

 When minting an NFT, you need to pass on a mutable reference to the Collection object.
 This means that only the collection owner can perform the initial mint, unless it is a shared-object in which case anybody can or anyone can.
-This collection ownership pattern is useful since many projects will want to transfer NFTs to a Launchpad as part of the initial mint process (Launchpad infrastructure is something we will also support).
+This collection ownership pattern is useful since many projects will want to transfer NFTs to a Launchpad as part of the initial mint process.
+Therefore we expose three methods:

+- `mint_and_transfer` to mint to an address
+- `mint_to_launcher` to mint to a `Launcher<T, Config>` object

-Let us now describe the `Collection` and `CollectionMeta` objects, instantiated by the `collection` and `std_collection` modules, as well as the `NftOwned` and `NftMeta` objects, instantiated by the nft and std_nft modules.
+Let us now describe the `Collection` and `CollectionMeta` objects, instantiated by the `collection` and `std_collection` modules, as well as the `NftOwned` and `NftMeta` objects, instantiated by the `nft` and `std_nft` modules.

-### Collection Object
+### Collection

-The collection object has the following data model:
+The collection object, `Collection<phantom T, Meta>`, has the following data model:

 | Field            | Type          | Description |
 | ---------------- | ------------- | ----------- |